m4kvn/spigot-miner-legacy/README.md

 # AllMining

-Spigot plugin to mine all the same ore at once
+Spigot plugin to mine all the same ore at once.
+Since this plugin leaves the mining processing of each ore to the server side, processing of other plugins (Jobs, McMMO etc) can be maintained as it is.

 ## Download